LeandroCaniglia/Writings/Hybrid Compilation.md

       "longitude": 2.294694
     }
 ```

+Where to start?
+Here is the roadmap:

+1. Discuss the introduction of pragmas for enabling foreign compilation.
+2. Introduce a new subclass of `LiteralNode` named `TaggedNode`.
+3. Consider the introduction of foreign parsers such as a `JsonParser`.
+4. Introduce a new class of AST node named `ForeignNode`.
+5. Process the body of the foreign script, according to its semantics.

+Task 1: Discussion
+--

-Note how this is slightly different from what we did in Story 3.
+Let's start by noticing how our example above is slightly different from what we did in Story 3.
 Here `<json>` is not a _tag_ but a _pragma_ (there is no closing tag).
 We are using this pragma to make it clear that we will be using a foreign compiler.

-Here is a similar example with JavaScript
+A similar example with JavaScript
 ```javascript
 canSimulateCase
 	<js>